Falkner's Circle

 Falkner's Circle was a stone circle near the village of Avebury in the south-western English county of Wiltshire.
 Built from twelve sarsen megaliths, it measured about 37 m in diameter, although only one of these stones remains standing.

 The ring was part of a tradition of stone circle construction that spread throughout much of Britain, Ireland, and Brittany during the Late Neolithic and Early Bronze Age, over a period between 3300 and 900 BCE.
 The purpose of such monuments is unknown, although archaeologists speculate that the stones represented supernatural entities for the circle's builders.

 Positioned in a dry valley, the circle was erected on the southern end of a field that contained a range of natural sarsens.
 It is possible that the megaliths were erected very close to where they were naturally found.
 The site had previously seen human activity in the Mesolithic period and may have been symbolically meaningful for local communities for a long time before the circle was created.
 The ring was located close to other Late Neolithic and Early Bronze Age monuments, such as the West Kennet Avenue and Avebury stone circle, although its precise relationship to these is unclear.
 Extensive flint knapping took place at the site during the Late Neolithic or Early Bronze Age.

 Archaeological evidence indicates that in the Iron Age, a hearth was placed on the site, and in the post-medieval period a number of the stones were toppled and destroyed through burning.
 Most of the stones in the circle were lying prone on the ground by the seventeenth century, which might explain why it was left undiscovered by antiquarians exploring the area in that period, like John Aubrey and William Stukeley.
 The earliest known report of the site came from a Mr Falkner, who discovered it in 1840 while riding in the area.
 Due to the intensification of agriculture, all the prone stones were removed—thus destroying the circle—in either the late nineteenth or twentieth century.
 The site was excavated in 2002 in an archaeological project led by Mark Gillings and Joshua Pollard.

 Location

-Falkner's Circle is located 750m south-east of Avebury, at the bottom of a dry valley that runs from Avebury to West Kennett.
-The archaeologist Aubrey Burl described Falkner's Circle as being "very close" to the Avebury henge and stone circle monument.
+Falkner's Circle is 750m south-east of Avebury, at the bottom of a dry valley that runs from Avebury to West Kennett.
+The archaeologist Aubrey Burl described the site as being "very close" to the Avebury henge and stone circle monument.
 It thus forms part of the "Stonehenge, Avebury and Associated Sites" UNESCO World Heritage Site.
-The remaining stone from the circle is also a Scheduled Ancient Monument under the Ancient Monuments and Archaeological Areas Act 1979.
+The remaining stone from the circle is also a scheduled monument under the Ancient Monuments and Archaeological Areas Act 1979.